vasanimit9/APFDA/readme.md

 the driver c time, if that is null then the school name will be displayed.
 If all this is false and the school name is not there in the delivery time table, then also the school will be displayed.
 In short the only time the school name will not be displayed is when the driver has entered the driver_ctime.
 (Rohit)

+EDIT: In drivers.php, first the school_id and date of delivery will be checked, and accordingly the data will be filled in the respective fields.
+If the date will be clashed b/w the driver and principal only then it will be reported to either of them.